yaakovLowenstein/hx-requests/docs/guide/config.rst

 | :code:`HX_REQUESTS_HX_MESSAGES_TEMPLATE` : *No Default*
 |
 | Template to be used for displaying the messages.
-The context in this template has access to the 'message' and the 'tag'.
+The context in this template has access to the :code:`messages`.

 Modal Configuration
 -------------------